ProCoder1199X/SciCalX/README.md

 - Fully functional on Windows (with an easy-to-install .exe).

-- Alpha version with continuous updates to come!
-- Scientific Notation converter

 # 📦 Installation
-Download the latest release from the Releases page.
+- Download the latest release from the Releases page.
+(Use the mediafire links)

-Run the installer (SciCalX Setup.exe).
+- Run the installer (SciCalX Setup.exe).

-After installation, search for SciCalX in the Start menu or desktop shortcut to launch the app.
+- After installation, search for SciCalX in the Start menu or desktop shortcut to launch the app.

-# 🛠️ Features
-**1. Scientific Calculator:**
-Perform basic and advanced calculations.

-Supports mathematical operations including addition, subtraction, multiplication, division, and more.

-**2. Unit Converter:**
-Convert between various units in categories like distance, weight, temperature, and more (30+ units supported!).

-**3. Fundamental Equations:**
-Pre-loaded physics, chemistry, biology, and math equations for quick reference and calculations.

- **4. Theme Toggle:**
-Switch between a Dark and Light theme to suit your preference.

-**S. Scientific Notation Converter**: to convert big numbers (eg. 300000) to scientific representation (3x10^8)

 # 🔧 Usage